beejjorgensen/bgnet/README.md

 ### Build

-1. Type `make` from the top-level directory.
+1. Type `make all` from the top-level directory.

    If you have Gnu Make, it should work fine.
 Other makes might work as well.
 Windows users might want to check out Cygwin.